What does one say to a half-Russian baby?

 A Russian-American child may hear Russian from one parent and English from another. but in reality, languages get mixed up in a bilingual household, and so does the kid.

-Plus, speaking a foreign language in public can feel forced to some parents, so they revert.
-After all, when on the playground, “Be gentle and share with Johnny” could come across as “Go stuff sand into Johnny’s pants for taking your truck.”
-As if the playground were a relaxed apolitical environment to begin with.
+Plus, speaking a foreign language in public can feel forced to some parents, so they often revert.
+After all, on the playground, “Be gentle and share with Johnny” spoken in Russian may come across as ominous and not unlike something one would hear from a Cold War-era spy interrogator, what with those rolling r’s.

 The many winter holidays